Craftivism: Social justice issues

-Guerrilla Kindness
+Guerrilla kindness

-Australian artist Sayraphim Lothian uses craftivism to "make people's day brighter".
-She leaves small handcrafted works of art on the streets for people to find and take home “aimed at creating tiny bubbles of joy in the lives of passersby, tiny surreal moments that might make people do a double take.".
+Australian artist Sayraphim Lothian has used craftivism to "make people's day brighter".
+She left small handcrafted works of art on the streets for people to find and take home.

 Protest models

 When craftivists take to the street, they utilize various protest models.

 A popular form of protest is the "knit-in," where knitters infiltrate a public space and knit.
 They might ride a subway, occupy a civic building, or sit in a park.
 They use the knit-in to draw attention to their issue of concern.
-The Revolutionary Knitting Circle of Calgary, Canada stage a knit-in in front of Calgary's financial office buildings during the summit of the G-8 nations in 2002.
+The Revolutionary Knitting Circle of Calgary, Canada staged a knit-in in front of Calgary's financial office buildings during the summit of the G-8 nations in 2002.
 The Knit-in not only provides an opportunity to protest against injustice, but also allows for a running discussion about social issues between the stationary knitters.
 Jack Bratich of Rutgers University argues that, "Knitting in public also creates a gendered question of space.
 It rips open the enclosure of the domestic space to public consumption, exposing productive work that has contributed to women's invisible and unpaid labor".
 Women are, thereby, able to gain power from an activity that previously symbolized their repression.

 Craftivist Carrie Reichardt has covered her home, car and studio with mosaics which utilizes ceramics, screen-printing and transfers to highlight "plight of inmates on death row, the Black Panthers, and the spirituality of the planet."

 Another form of craft-themed activism is guerilla art.
 The Texas-based group Knitta places street art such as street pole cozies and antenna warmers in cities throughout the country.
 Similarly, Sarah Corbett created handicrafts - textile art with provoking messages in public spaces.

 Volunteers for Postcards To Voters often create their own hand-decorated postcards to send to potential voters ahead of elections in hopes of increasing turnout.
 The work can be done solo, but is often done at "postcarding parties" at a volunteer's home or a cafe.